phellonchen/X-LLM/README.md

 - Stage 3: Integrating Multiple Modalities.
 Integrating multi-modalities, only the adapters in X2L interfaces are updated.

 ## Release
-[5/6] We will releaser the code as soon as poosisble!
+[5/6] We will release the code as soon as poosisble!

 ## Contents
 - [Data Download](#data-download)